Datamine/rescue-bangers/README.md

 - The `<variable>` path segment between `graphql/` and the operation name is treated as dynamic and is not hard-coded.
 - This implementation captures responses, not requests.

+## Features

+- Captures home timeline (both For You and Following)
+- Captures lists
+- Captures feeds on individual tweets
+- Captures feeds on profiles
+- Chronology matches your usage
+- Deduplicates tweets for the most recent

+## Known Issues

+Does this suck a little?
+Yes.
+But is it good enough?
+Also yes.

+- Doesn't capture pinned tweets
+- Doesn't point out that Ads are Ads (or have a filter for it.
+Sometimes you want to see the ad?)
+- Doesn't handle translations
+- Doesn't strip the "RT @..." for retweets

+## Keywords
+X, Twitter, Post, Tweet, Refresh, Timeline, Feed, Recover